 Can I make Spinach and Ricotta Dumplings in advance?

 Yes, you can.
-Roll the dumplings then cover tightly and refrigerate for up to a day.
+Roll the dumplings, then cover them tightly and refrigerate them for up to a day.
 I have never tried freezing them, but I will update this post if I do!

 Can I use frozen spinach to make these dumplings?